Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 \subsection{Rigidity and flexes}

 To study higher order rigidity of a framework $(G,\p)$, we will use families of analytic trajectories we call $(j,k)$-flexes.
-Informally, a $(j,k)$-flex starts moving at order $j$ and preserve the the edge lengths through order $k$.
+Informally, a $(j,k)$-flex starts moving at order $j$ and preserves the edge lengths through order $k$.
 We will see that a $(1,1)$-flex coincides with the standard rigidity-theoretic notion of an infinitesimal flex.
-Now we proceed to the formal definitions. \begin{definition} Given a framework $(G,\p)$, A \defn{trajectory at $\p$} is an analytic, non-constant, mapping $\p(t)$ with $\p(0)=\p$, which is defined for $t \in [0,\eps]$, for some $\eps > 0$.
+Now we proceed to the formal definitions. \begin{definition} Given a framework $(G,\p)$, a \defn{trajectory at $\p$} is a non-constant, mapping $\p(t)$ with $\p(0)=\p$, which is defined for $t \in [0,\eps]$, for some $\eps > 0$, and which is a real analytic for all points in $[0,\eps]$.
 When clear from the context, we will often drop the ``at $\p$'' phrase.